foundry-rs/book/src/tutorials/creating-an-NFT-with-solmate-and-forge.md

    }

    function mintTo(address recipient) public payable returns (uint256) {
-       currentTokenId.increment();
-       uint256 newItemId = currentTokenId.current();
+       uint256 newItemId = ++currentTokenId;
        _safeMint(recipient, newItemId);
        return newItemId;
    }
 }
 ```

 Let's take a look at this very basic implementation of an NFT.
 We start by importing to contracts from our git submodules.
 We import solmate's gas optimised implementation of the ERC721 standard which our NFT contract can inherit from to avoid "reinventing the wheel".
-We also import OpenZeppelin's Counter library to safely increment our tokenIds.
 Our constructor takes the _name and _symbol arguments for our NFT and passes them on to the constructor of the parent ERC721 implementation.
 Lastly we implement the mintTo function which allows anyone to mint an NFT from our contract by incrementing the currentTokenId and making use of the _safeMint function of our parent contract.

 #### Compile & deploy with forge